 It was designed for hobby broadcasters who maybe get 10/15 listeners but not for a station that has 100’s or 1000’s of listeners.

-As the original post stated “It is buggy and crashes”
+As the original post stated “It is buggy and it crashes”

-We can just leave RadioDJ to the streaming without having to worry or keep checking to see if it’s still streaming.
+We can just leave RadioDJ to the automation without having to worry or keep checking to see if it’s still working.